 Search engines are in the user experience business, and they give a lot weight to sites that were ranking the top spots before you decided to join in the fight.
 You’re the new kid on the block, and the algorithm doesn’t know if it can trust you to satisfy searchers needs yet.

-However, once your campaign has produced the rankings you set out to achieve, the ROI from all the phone calls and online leads coming in should make your lawyer SEO campaign extremely profitable.
+However, once your SEO efforts have produced the rankings you set out to achieve, the ROI from all the phone calls and online leads coming in should make your lawyer SEO campaign extremely profitable.

 Factors That Affect Timeframe For Results From SEO: